imuttley/hpcclient/README.md

 Full stack system for [Jupyter](http://jupyter.org/) that bring the power of computational node from deep HPC hardware to user frontend and extended through responsive graphical interface:
 *all across ssh-tunnel connection.*

-Commands, files and datastreams (stdin, stdout, stderr) are stored and can be shared in near real-time. (multiple users todo) Filter function can be implemented for execution of customized script for pre-post elaboration, for files, commands and streams.
+* Commands, files and datastreams (stdin, stdout, stderr) are stored and can be shared and syncronized in near real-time. (multiple users todo)
+* Filter function can be implemented for execution of customized script for pre-post elaboration, for files, commands and streams.

-Responsive user interface is embedded in module and is executed by front-end.
+* Responsive user interface is embedded in module and is executed by front-end.